holoviz/panel/doc/how_to/interactivity/bind_function.md

 star_creator(5)
 ```

-The second step is to create the widget.
-Here, we have chosen the `pn.widgets.IntSlider` with a value of 5 and can have values between 1 and 10.
+Calling a function repeatedly with different arguments is not very interactive, so as a second step we will create a widget.
+Here we have chosen the `pn.widgets.IntSlider` with a value of 5 and a range between 1 and 10:

 ```{pyodide}
 import panel as pn